jxnl/blog/docs/writing/posts/learning.md

   - jxnl
 ---

-When I was reading through the comments on my blog post on [advice for young people](./advice.md), many questions remained about how to do things.
-How to become proficient at something, how to learn something new, how to get started.
-I believe this is an important topic that I want to write about.

-The post could be divided into themes of learning.
-I could discuss overcoming plateaus or developing mastery, learning for the joy of it.
+After writing my post [advice for young people](./advice.md), couple of people asked about my learning process.I could discuss overcoming plateaus or developing mastery, learning for the joy of it.
 I could also talk about how to avoid feeling overwhelmed by new topics and break them down into smaller pieces.
 However, I think that has been done before.

-Instead, I will do it in the sames style as the previous post, which is to have short, unrelated topics patched together.
+Instead, I decided to do something I found interesting: a chronological order description of the things I learned about learning.
+And how I learned them.
+I hope this will be useful for people who are interested in how I built out the skill of learning.

 <!-- more -->

-So, I'm going to write about how I learn and specifically the things I have noticed about my learning process.
-As always, I'm using speech-to-text and writing from top to bottom.
-I'll also do my best to start in chronological order.

 ## Environments Matter